simongriggdotinfo

 Mastered at Uptown by Alan Jansson and Rick Huntington.
 Liner notes by Mark Everton and Simon Grigg.
 Compiled by Simon Grigg, Richard Driver & Mark Everton.
 Artwork by Andrew B White, Peter Urlich and Simon Grigg.

 The Soundtrack to the TV Series "Give It a Whirl-New Zealand Rock'n'Roll Stories".
 The two CDs attempted to give a wider view of NZ music history than is often portrayed.
-Unfortunately, out of our control, the second part of the second CD was rather badly watered down which weakened the package somewhat.

 REV 505: Various - Bigger Than Both Of Us